GitKraken allows you to authenticate with Bitbucket Server, which will help you find repos on Bitbucket Server when cloning or adding your remotes.

-From the Authentication window, select Bitbucket Server.
+From the Integrations window, select Bitbucket Server.
 Enter your host domain URL and then click the Generate a token on Bitbucket Server button.
 Note the permissions that need to be assigned to the token on your Bitbucket Self-Hosted server.

 This opens a web browser where you will log in with your Bitbucket Server credentials and create an access token.

 Copy the token and paste it into GitKraken, then click the button.